 What is Divesting?

-- This is basically the process of selling an asset.
-Usually, the assets divested are Noncore in nature i.e. those which are not directly used in the main line of business.
-Non-Core Assets can take the form of any kind of asset such as real estate, commodities, natural resources, currencies or securities, factory, land, property etc.
+- It is basically the process of selling an asset.
+Usually, the assets divested are Noncore in nature, i.e., those which are not directly used in the main line of business.
+Non-Core Assets can take the form of any kind of asset such as real estate, commodities, natural resources, currencies or securities, factories, land, property, etc.

 - It may also take the form of an entire subsidiary or a holding in another company.
-The divestment usually done by way of reduction of an asset or business through sale, liquidation, or any other means for attaining certain financial goals or strategic goals.
-It acts as a great source of injecting cash in the business without affecting the regular business activities and is an important strategy in corporate restructuring and a popular tool used by business to retire debt and reduce leverage.
+It is usually done by way of reduction of an asset or business through the sale, liquidation, or any other means for attaining certain financial goals or strategic goals.
+It acts as a great source of injecting cash in the business without affecting the regular business activities and is an essential strategy in corporate restructuring and a popular tool used by businesses to retire debt and reduce leverage.

 Asian Bank Limited is a Commercial Bank providing branch banking, investment banking, and payment services.
 The Bank is having a large investment in Land parcels and investments in various companies listed on the local bourses.
 The Bank decided to shore up its capital base to increase its lending capability and decided to divest its investment in Listed Companies and Noncore assets like land parcels.

 By doing so, Asian Bank succeeded in raising capital.
 Thus we can see Asian Limited divestiture of its investments in Noncore assets to improve its capitalImprove Its CapitalCapital improvement is a kind of capital expenditure mainly in the company's assets (which includes building repairs or production machines or something similar), which increases the life of that asset and results in economic benefits to the company. base (injecting cash in the business) and focus more on its main line of business, thereby deploying its assets to a more profitable avenue.

 - It enables the business to focus on its core operations or the line of business where it holds expertise.